michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

   * <code>**CW**</code> - Carapace width
   * <code>**BD**</code> - Body depth

-The first rows of these data look as follows:
+The first rows of these data can be seen as follows:

 <%= highlight %>
 R> library(MASS)